DylanFarge/PEP/README.md

 1. Check all given member ids before attempting to correct them (Potentially reducing flagged students).
 1. Record and display reason for flagging students.
 1. Map Column names in GUI.
+1. Sunlearn was updated: Change group file support from xlsx to csv.
 ---
 ## README TODO:
 1. How to use PEP software.